 How do I register a company name?

 The starting point in setting up a new business is to choose a name for the new business and to register a company with that name.
-Advice on the registration process and on how to protect your name.

 Information required for trade mark filing